opengauss-mirror/docs/content/en/docs/CharacteristicDescription/ultimate-rto.md

 ## Enhancements<a name="section29043486"></a>

-None
+None.

 ## Constraints<a name="section27741012910"></a>

 The ultimate RTO focuses only on whether the RTO of the standby node meets the requirements.
-The ultimate RTO has the flow control effect.
-Therefore, you do not need to enable the flow control function.
+The ultimate RTO removes the built-in flow control and uses the  **recovery\_time\_target**  parameter for flow control.
 This feature does not support the read operation on the standby node.
 If you query the standby node, a core dump may occur on the standby node.
-This feature does not apply to the primary/standby/secondary scenario.
-In primary/standby/secondary deployment mode \(that is,  **replication\_type**  is set to  **0**\), the database cannot be started.

 ## Dependencies<a name="section57771982"></a>

-None
+None.